LKirst/lie-esl/_pages/LK_Checklist_Comment_B1.md

 ## The writing plan

 Does your plan include notes for the introduction?
-Does the introduction as you plan it ...

-- catch the readers attention

-- briefly explain the issue

-- lead up to a thesis statement, which sums up your opinion about the subject on which you were asked

 Does your plan include notes for the body of your text?
 For every paragraph, you should have notes for ...